Attention deficit hyperactivity disorder: Possible positive traits

 Possible positive traits of ADHD are a new avenue of research, and therefore limited.

 A 2020 review found that creativity may be associated with ADHD symptoms, particularly divergent thinking and quantity of creative achievements, but not with the disorder of ADHD itself – i.e. it has not been found to be increased in people diagnosed with the disorder, only in people with subclinical symptoms or those that possess traits associated with the disorder.
 Divergent thinking is the ability to produce creative solutions which differ significantly from each other and consider the issue from multiple perspectives.
 Those with ADHD symptoms could be advantaged in this form of creativity as they tend to have diffuse attention, allowing rapid switching between aspects of the task under consideration; flexible associative memory, allowing them to remember and use more distantly related ideas which is associated with creativity; and impulsivity, allowing them to consider ideas which others may not have.

 Possible biomarkers for diagnosis

-Reviews of ADHD biomarkers have noted that platelet monoamine oxidase expression, urinary norepinephrine, urinary MHPG, and urinary phenethylamine levels consistently differ between ADHD individuals and non-ADHD controls.
+Reviews of ADHD biomarkers have noted that platelet monoamine oxidase expression, urinary norepinephrine, urinary MHPG, and urinary phenethylamine levels consistently differ between ADHD individuals and non-ADHD controls in aggregate.
 These parameters could serve as prognostic biomarkers for ADHD, but more research is needed to establish their prognostic utility.
 Urinary and blood plasma phenethylamine concentrations are lower in ADHD individuals relative to controls.
 The two most commonly prescribed drugs for ADHD, amphetamine and methylphenidate, increase phenethylamine biosynthesis in treatment-responsive individuals with ADHD.
 Lower urinary phenethylamine concentrations are associated with symptoms of inattentiveness in ADHD individuals.

+Possible biomarkers for selecting treatment

+There exists evidence to suggest that certain biomarkers, particularly those derived from non-invasive EEG assessment, may have potential utility in predicting response to pharmacological treatments for ADHD, with evidence relating non-pharmacological treatments being more limited.
+Repeated biomarker assessments indicate that different treatments are associated with distinct changes in specific neurophysiological profiles over time, which parallel treatment-related clinical improvements in some studies.
+However, existing research does not support any immediate clinical applications of treatment biomarkers for ADHD.